CGATOxford/cgat/pipeline_docs/pipeline_mapping/pipeline/MappingComplexity.rst

 This section looks at library duplication levels and estimated complexity using metrics from the Picard function MarkDuplicates.

-Please run the pipeline with "make loadDuplicationStats" to enable this report.
+Please run the pipeline with _make duplication_ to enable this report.

 Picard MarkDuplicates metrics for each BAM file for each :term:`track`.
 See the `Picard metrics <http://picard.sourceforge.net/picard-metric-definitions.shtml#AlignmentSummaryMetrics>`_